-Marjolein Oele is Associate Professor of Philosophy at the University of San Francisco.
-She was trained as an MD at the Free University of Amsterdam, has a Master's Degree in Philosophy from the University of Amsterdam and received her PhD in Philosophy in 2007 from Loyola University Chicago.
-Her primary research interests are in Twentieth Century and Contemporary European Philosophy, in Ancient Philosophy (mainly Aristotle), and in Environmental Philosophy (a research area she recently added).
-She is the author of the monograph E-Co-Affectivity, co-editor of the edited volume Ontologies of Nature (Springer, 2017), and the author of numerous articles and book chapters that intertwine topics and figures in Continental Philosophy with Aristotle’s philosophy.
-Her most recent publications include the articles "E-Co-Affectivity Beyond the Anthropocene: Rethinking the Role of Soil to Imagine a New 'Us'" (forthcoming in the journal Environmental Philosophy) and "Mimesis and Clinical Pictures: Thinking with Plato and Broekman through the Production and Meaning of Images of Disease," which was recently published in Medicine, Healthcare and Philosophy (Vol. 21, 2018, pp. 1-19).
+Marjolein Oele is a professor of philosophy and was trained as an MD at the Free University of Amsterdam.
+She has a master's degree in philosophy from the University of Amsterdam and received her PhD in philosophy in 2007 from Loyola University Chicago.
+Her primary research interests are in 20th century and contemporary European philosophy, in ancient philosophy (mainly Aristotle), and in environmental philosophy (a research area she recently added).
+She is the author of the monograph E-Co-Affectivity (SUNY: 2020), co-editor of the edited volume Ontologies of Nature (Springer, 2017), and the author of numerous articles and book chapters that intertwine topics and figures in continental philosophy and environmental philosophy with Aristotle’s philosophy.
+Her most recent publications include the articles "E-Co-Affectivity Beyond the Anthropocene: Rethinking the Role of Soil to Imagine a New 'Us'" (Environmental Philosophy 16 (2), Fall 2019) and "Mimesis and Clinical Pictures: Thinking with Plato and Broekman through the Production and Meaning of Images of Disease” (Medicine, Healthcare and Philosophy 21(4) 2018, pp 507-515).